Karan-Gandhi/ES113-DCC-Assignment-4/README.md

 ## Questions 2, 3 and 4

-I done these questions and included the screenshots above.
+I have done these questions and included the screenshots above.

 For questions 4, I created this repo and added this `README.md` file.